 Summary and Outcome

-The European Court of Human Rights (“the Court”) found the applicants’ claims under Article 10 of the Convention manifestly ill-founded and inadmissible, as the Lithuanian authorities had been justified in expelling them from the country because they had threatened its national security.
+The European Court of Human Rights (“the ECtHR”) found the applicants’ claims under Article 10 of the Convention manifestly ill-founded and inadmissible because the Lithuanian authorities had been justified in expelling them from the country on account of the threat to national security.
 The applicants, who were Russian journalists working for a state media company, went to Lithuania to interview the participants of a high-level political event being conducted on Russian topical issues.
 These participants included, among others, various political opposition activists from Russia.
 The applicants had no accreditation for the event, but still tried to gain access deceptively.
 On two separate occasions, they behaved aggressively with the participants despite being warned by the police.
 The Lithuanian authorities decided to expel them from the country and banned them from re-entering the country for one year.
 The appeals filed by the applicants were rejected by Lithuania’s domestic courts on reasonable grounds.
 These courts also noted that there had been no interference with the applicants’ freedom of expression.
-The Court also upheld the same.
+The ECtHR also upheld the same.
 It noted that the expulsion and ban on re-entry had occurred because of the applicants’ provocative actions, and not on the basis of their opinions or dissemination of information.
-Further, the Court also emphasized upon the concept of responsible journalism, which includes the lawful conduct of a journalist.
+Further, the ECtHR also emphasized upon the concept of responsible journalism, which includes the lawful conduct of a journalist.
 Since the journalists in this case breached the law, acted irresponsibly and threatened national security, hence the state was justified in expelling them from the country and banning their re-entry for one year.

 Facts